MicrosoftDocs/power-automate-docs/articles/teams/teams-app-home.md

 :::image type="content" source="media/teams-app-home/details.png" alt-text="Screenshot of details for the selected flow.":::

-## Known issues
+## Known issue

-Workflows in Microsoft Teams shows your flows that are located only in your organization's default environment.
+the Workflows app in Microsoft Teams shows your flows that are located only in your organization's default environment.

 ### See also